-A backup is considered old if it's not among \mathcal{X} latest backups (\mathcal{X} is specified by the first parameter of this task) and it was made earlier than \mathcal{Y} days ago (\mathcal{Y} is specified by the second parameter).
+A backup is considered old if it is not among X latest backups (X is specified by the first parameter of this task) and it was made earlier than Y days ago (Y is specified by the second parameter).
 This task removes all such backups made by the Backup task.